-Table 1 shows the estimated average annual number of CO poisoning deaths associated with various consumer products for 2014 to 2016, as well as the annual estimated CO deaths for the individual years from 2006 through 2016.
-The annual average for this 3-year period is estimated to be 172 (with a standard error of approximately 4.3).
-The 95 percent confidence interval5 for this estimated average ranged from 153 to 190 deaths.
-Appendix B contains a graph and the data point values for the annual estimates of CO poisoning deaths associated with a consumer product for 1980 through 2016.
+Table 1 shows the estimated average annual number of CO poisoning deaths associated with various consumer products for 2015 to 2017, as well as the annual estimated CO deaths for the individual years from 2007 through 2017.
+The annual average for this 3-year period is estimated to be 180 (with a standard error of approximately 5.3).
+The 95 percent confidence interval for this estimated average ranged from 157 to 203 deaths.
+Appendix B contains a graph and the data point values for the annual estimates of CO poisoning deaths associated with a consumer product for 1980 through 2017.

-The estimate for Heating Systems, which historically account for a large percentage of the deaths, is broken down further into heating system subcategories within various fuel types.
-Fatality estimates for the Engine-Driven Tools category were distributed further between generators and other engine-driven tools.
-The consumer product estimate and product distributions were derived using the methodology described in Appendix A.
+The estimate for Heating Systems, which historically accounts for a large percentage of the deaths, is further broken down into heating system subcategories within various fuel types.
+Fatality estimates for the Engine-Driven Tools category were further distributed between generators and other engine-driven tools.
+The consumer product-related estimate and estimate-by-product distributions were derived using the methodology described in Appendix A.

-In 2016, products in the Heating Systems category were associated with an estimated 51 deaths (28% of the total 179 CO poisoning deaths associated with consumer products).
-Of the 51, the majority (73% or 37 deaths) involved gas heating systems.
-Natural gas heating systems were associated with an estimated 15 deaths (29% of all heating system-related deaths).
-LP gas6 heating was associated with an estimated 10 deaths (20% of heating system-related deaths); and unspecified gas heating was associated with an estimated 13 deaths (25% of heating system-related deaths).
+In 2017, products in the Heating Systems category were associated with an estimated 42 deaths (22% of the total 190 CO poisoning deaths associated with consumer products).
+Of the 42, the majority (64% or 27 deaths) involved gas heating systems.
+Natural gas heating systems were associated with an estimated six deaths (14% of all heating system-related deaths).
+LP gas heating was associated with an estimated 16 deaths (38% of heating system-related deaths); and unspecified gas heating was associated with an estimated 5 deaths (12% of heating system-related deaths).

-Notably, a number of other fuel-burning devices not specifically designed for heating purposes were known or suspected to have been used for heating an enclosed space where a victim died of CO poisoning.
-Such devices include charcoal/charcoal grills (an estimated six deaths), gas ranges (seven deaths), and in one case, a fire pit used in an enclosed space.
+Staff notes that a number of other fuel-burning devices not specifically designed for heating purposes were known or suspected to have been used for heating an enclosed space where a victim died of CO poisoning.
+Such devices include charcoal/charcoal grills (an estimated 10 deaths) and gas ranges (12 deaths).
+In one of these cases in 2017, which involved three victims, it is unclear whether the oven was used to help heat the house, or was simply left on after cooking.

-All of the estimated 15 deaths in 2016 that were associated with natural gas heating systems involved installed freestanding furnaces.
-Of the estimated 10 deaths in 2016 that were associated with LP gas heating systems, six (60%) involved unvented portable propane heaters and three with freestanding furnaces.
+All of the estimated six deaths in 2017 that were associated with natural gas heating systems involved installed freestanding furnaces.
+All of the estimated 16 deaths in 2017 that were associated with LP gas heating systems involved unvented portable propane heaters.
 These unvented portable propane heaters were fueled by a propane tank and were not a component of an installed heating system.
-Instead, they were camping heaters that used disposable propane tanks, 1-pound propane bottles, or tank top heaters that used bulk tanks larger than 1 pound.
+The portable LP heaters are intended as camping heaters or heaters for other temporary spaces and use disposable, refillable or exchangeable propane tanks.